The child

 Mother

-If you occasionally feel your uterus tensing and constricting, you are experiencing Braxton Hicks contractions.
-These contractions are your uterus practicing ahead of childbirth.
+Your uterus may have started practicing again ahead of childbirth and you may feel it tensing and constricting.
+These contractions are called Braxton Hicks contractions.
 As long as you feel no pain, it’s fine.
 If you do experience pain, consult your midwife or physician.
 Contractions can sometimes be the first sign of a urinary tract infection that needs to be treated with antibiotics.
 This is easy to check with a simple urine sample.

 Your body may start to produce colostrum now.
 This is the clear fluid that emerges from your nipple if you squeeze your breast.
 Colostrum is the first food your baby receives before your body starts to produce mature breast milk around day 3 or 4.
 As long as you are pregnant, your breast produces colostrum.
 You needn’t worry that you’ll run out if you leak before your baby is born.
 Extremely nutritious and high in protein, it also contains various antibodies that offer some protection against infections.
 Superfood, in other words!

-Studies indicate that learning about the mechanisms of breastfeeding before a baby is born increases the chances of a good start.
+If you had a less-than-favorable breastfeeding experience last time, it could be worth taking a breastfeeding course in preparation.
+Studies indicate that learning about the mechanisms of breastfeeding before the baby is born increases the chances of a good start.
 Read more about how you can prepare for breastfeeding during your pregnancy in the articles below.

 Pregnancy week 16 mom